songil88620/songil88620/README.md

 - 👀 I’m interested in making something for the world.
 - 🌱 I’m currently working and learing on...

-I'm a software developer who has over 10 Years of experience.
+I'm a software developer who has over 10 years of experience.

 1. Web2,3 development::
 - Front End (React.js, Next.js, Vue.js)